What Are Flexor Tendons?

 How are Flexor Tendon Injuries Diagnosed?

-Any injury or cut to the hand/wrist that results in the inability to move the finger should be evaluated.
-Most times a thorough history and physical examination can diagnose these injuries.
-X-rays are often used to evaluate bone injuries or foreign bodies in the cut.
-MRI or ultrasound studies can be used to confirm diagnoses or in the case of partial injuries
+Any injury or cut to the hand/wrist that results in the inability to move the finger should be evaluated by a hand specialist.
+A physical examination can most often diagnose tendon injuries.
+An MRI or ultrasound study can be used to diagnoses partial tendon injuries or complications after surgery.
+X-rays may also be used to evaluate bone injuries or to detect foreign bodies in the injured area.

 How Are Flexor Tendon Lacerations Treated?

 Partial flexor tendon lacerations.
 When hand and finger function remains intact, a partial flexor tendon lacerations may be treated with immobilization—a splint holds the hand, wrist, and forearm in place so the tendons can heal naturally.